Insight: In Sudan, glimpses of an Arab spring

 A relaxed-looking Bashir, who is wanted by the International Criminal Court for war crimes, spoke on state television for almost two hours last week to assure the population that the economic situation was under control.

-"We have a 3-year economic program (but) this year will be the most difficult," the president said.
+"We have a 3-year economic programme (but) this year will be the most difficult," the president said.

 "IT WAS LIKE ANGER ERUPTED"